TZstatsADS/Fall2016-proj1-grp15/doc/README.md

 # Project: Influences of STEM policy
 ### Doc folder

-The doc directory contains the report, presentation files and codes.
+The doc directory contains the original report, original presentation files and original codes.
 It can have subfolders.